-The Veterans Legal Assistance Project offers legal assistance to low-income veterans, with a special focus on veterans who are currently excluded from VA health and disability benefits because of their discharge status.
+The Military and Veterans Law Clinic offers legal assistance to low-income veterans, with a special focus on veterans who are currently excluded from VA health and disability benefits because of their discharge status.
 Students will represent veterans in discharge upgrade applications and in claims for benefits from the Department of Veterans Affairs.

-The Project is a one-semester clinical offering.
+The Clinic is a one-semester, 3 credit course.
 Students work in teams of two and share responsibility for their cases.
 Students will be given as much autonomy as possible in making decisions about their cases.

 As part of their clinic work, students meet as a group at a regularly scheduled time to discuss assigned readings and review cases.
 In addition, case teams will have weekly team meetings with their supervisor at a regularly scheduled time to be determined at the start of the semester.

 Registration for the Military and Veterans Law Clinic is limited to third-year students.
 A lottery registration meeting for Externship and Clinical Programs is held approximately one month into the spring semester of your second year.
 Notices are posted throughout the law school and emailed to the second-year student listserv.
 After the lottery registration meeting, students are given an opportunity to register for their program preferences online.

 While not required, Administrative Law is recommended as a pre- or co-requisite.